benoitrolland/whereUsedBookmarks/README.md

     * unfold path and show siblings on specific right-click context menu "whereUsed"
     * reload the full bookmark view, still selecting the bookmark from witch the context "whereUsed" menu was clicked on.
     * put the folder-path as link to parent folder as an additional properties information.
+    * best implementation would provides the list of inverted folder path as menus or like, allowing to reach ancestors folders at any level.

 # Context menu: Where Used